m-pluta/bias-in-ai-report/report/table.typ

       - *Inadequate security measures*
         #v(term-spacing, weak: true)
-        The agency is resposible for storing consumer sentiment data "including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage" @W_ICO_GDPR.
+        The agency is responsible for storing consumer sentiment data "including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage" @W_ICO_GDPR.

         Failure to adequately protect this data may result in prosecution, civil lawsuits, and irreversible damage to the advertising agency's reputation.